marymafa/Assignments/tests/tests-03-11-2017/explanation-of-code.md

 }
 }
 ### Solution:
+fullname will and getFullName output Adam Back because they have same scoping meaning they have acess on prop.
-Name is outside var obj,pro,and getFullName(), And obj is the parent of pro and getFullName but does not have access on them.
-It will output Adam Back because getFullName have access on pro.
+Obj is the parent of prop, getFullName and fullName but does not have access on them.
+Also nams does not have access on prop, getFullName and fullName.